mrjmac/reddit-video-creator/README.md

 # Reddit-Video-Creator

+# **IMPORTANT:** Reddit has changed how their posts are stored so this project is temporarily broken.
+Fix coming next week.

 Automatically creates a video which reads out comments in a reddit thread over background gameplay, just like you'd see in youtube shorts or on tiktok

 Here's how it works: